· User privacy and data protection are human rights

 1.2 Email newsletter

-If you choose to join our email newsletter, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
-We consider MailChimp to be a third party data processor.
+If you choose to join our email newsletter, the email address that you submit to us will be forwarded to Squarespace who provide us with email marketing services.
+We consider Squarespace to be a third party data processor.

-While your email address remains within the MailChimp database, you will receive periodic newsletter-style emails from us.
+While your email address remains within the Squarespace database, you will receive periodic newsletter-style emails from us.

 We use a number of third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with GDPR legislation.